Pharm.D. Students

 Authoritative Data Source – Report Catalog

-The following table outlines the total student enrollment (4-year program), campus of the student and dual degree designation as of the end of each academic year.
+The following table outlines the total student enrollment, campus of the student and dual degree designation as of the end of each academic year.

-(2) Dual Degree = Total count of unique student IDs (PY1, PY2, PY3 or PY4) that were enrolled as either full-time or part-time students in the dual PharmD / MBA (Kenan-Flagler Business School) and PharmD / MPH (Gillings School of Global Public Health) program in the Fall, Spring or Summer I or II academic terms.
-Note – The dual-degree program counts by year are provided by the Office of Student Affairs annually (OSA) and are not available for reporting out of Connect Carolina.
+(2) Dual Degree = Total count of unique student IDs (PY1, PY2, PY3 or PY4) that were enrolled as either full-time or part-time students in the dual PharmD / MBA (Kenan-Flagler Business School) and PharmD / MPH (Gillings School of Global Public Health) program in the Fall academic term (Post-Grades Snapshot).
+Note – The dual-degree program counts by year are provided by the Office of Student Affairs annually (OSA) and are not available for automated reporting at this time.

 *The Asheville campus opened in 2011.